sap-tutorials/Tutorials/tutorials/abap-environment-create-cds-view/abap-environment-create-cds-view.md

 ![Publish locally](activate.png)

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 11: ](Check your metadata)]
   1. Click on the Service URL to see your result.

       ![Check your metadata](serviceurl.png)

-  2. Sign in with your user and password.
+  2. Sign in with your communication user and password.

       ![Check your metadata](system.png)